-If you go to Indonesia, you can always find an eating place that does rendang literally in any region/ provinces across Indonesia.
+If you go to Indonesia, you can always find an eating place that serves this dish on their menu literally in any region/ province across the country.

-Traditionally, the Padangnese cook rendang as the signature dish for the festive seasons such as Eid al Adha and Eid al Fitr.
+Traditionally, the Sumatran cook this flavoursome dried beef curry as the signature dish for the festive seasons such as Eid al Adha and Eid al Fitr.
 Or for celebratory occasions such as weddings, or community events.
-But nowadays, people make rendangs whenever they like as a part of the home food menu.
+But nowadays, people make the dish whenever they like as a part of the home food menu.

 Types of rendang

-There are two types of rendang: one with gravy and the other one is without.
+There are two types of rendang: one with gravy and the other one without.
 This difference is achieved according to the length of cooking time.

 The longer you cook it, the thicker and drier the gravy becomes as it evaporates.
 And the richer and more intense the flavour you get.

 The one without gravy will turn into very dark brown in colour, almost as black.
 Therefore it is called rendang hitam that means black rendang.
-And this black rendang is the real deal of rendang.
+And this one is the real deal of rendang.

-And rendang with the gravy is like a curry but thicker and more luscious.
+And the one with the gravy has a consistency like a curry but is thicker and more luscious.